-This is another example of gear changing by means of dog clutch mechanism.
+This is another example of gear changing by means of Dog Clutch mechanism.
 The lever 1 and connecting gear is arranged similarly to S.M.
 76, and the upper end of the 1" Rod 2 engages with the Socket Coupling 3.
-The latter serves to connect a Gear Wheel 4 with a Dog Clutch member 5, the whole, riding as a unit upon the Rod 6.
+The latter serves to connect a Gear Wheel 4 with a male Dog Clutch section 5, the whole riding as a unit upon the Rod 6.
 The Gear 4 may be driven continuously by the Pinion secured to the Motor armature 7.
 By moving the lever 1 the clutch member 5 may be brought into engagement with the female clutch member 8, which is secured to the shaft 6; as soon as this happens the Gear 4 and shaft 6 rotate bodily and the drive is transmitted to the model.

 S.M.
-81-RADIAL GEAR-BOX
+81-SLIDING GEAR CHANGE